Chesterfield High School: Split site

-The buildings were a concern for school staff, mainly due to the fire hazard with having the wooden structures.
-It was difficult for staff working in the Annexe to not feel that the buildings and equipment there were not inferior to those available at the main Chesterfield Road site.
-It was felt that expenditure on the Annexe buildings would be in vain because it was considered the buildings would not last anywhere near as long as they did.
-It was only towards the end of their life in the last few years when some attempt was made to bring the Annexe buildings up to a sub-standard of the main school, with new fire doors and lowered ceilings being fitted.
 Construction of what would be called The Mall started at the main site in the mid-1990s to open for the 1996/1997 academic year, allowing the final closure of the Annexe.

-After completion and opening in 1996 in a scheme estimated to cost around £2.5m, students from the Annexe were moved across to the main site.
+After completion of the scheme estimated to cost around £2.5m, students from the Annexe were moved across to the main site.
 Within hours of the move, the Annexe buildings were boarded up and demolished just weeks later.
-There is now no trace of these buildings, which considering their wooden structures, lasted for an impressive 75 years.
+There is now no trace of these buildings, which although wooden structures, had stood for an 75 years.
 The demolition cost as reported by the Liverpool Echo was around £60,000.

+Academy status

+The school converted to an academy in October 2011.
+It is operated by Mersey View Learning Trust, a single-academy trust.

 Buildings

 A, B, C and D block

 The original school was designed in blocks, with an outdoor quad in the centre, referred to as 'A block (Administration)', 'B block', 'C block' and 'D block' respectively.

 D block was originally intended as a junior section where the younger forms could have most of their lessons, away from most of the rigours from the older students within the school.
 It included a fully fitted kitchen which was never used, with an adjacent pair of classrooms, since redeveloped into technology workshops.
 Initially the first floor of D block was used open-plan, in accordance with educational philosophy during time of construction.
 To reduce construction costs, none of the blocks were designed with any through corridors.

 Considering the buildings were cheaply constructed, over time the roof started to wear, opening up holes for heavy rain and the weakened roof structure caused problems with burglaries until a roof renewal programme eliminating the problem.